 Encoding BMDs are in use in the counties listed above, plus those that use the ES&S ExpressVote: Columbia, Dane, Dodge, Douglas, Eau Claire, Jefferson, Kenosha, Lafayette, Milwaukee, Outagamie, Pierce, Sauk, St. Croix, and Waukesha, and perhaps more.
 Because the City of Madison encourages BMD use by early offsite voters, it is likely that more than 30% of Madison’s votes are now encoded.

 The critical risk is obvious: How do either voters or officials know that the BMDs correctly encoded the voters’ Election-Day selections?
 The machines’ proponents will cavalierly tell you officials can detect any incorrectly encoded vote in an audit or recount (assuming the text vote was not also mis-recorded).
 Yes, they can.
 But they won’t.
-We do not yet live in a nation where election officials routinely audit or recount.
+In this state, election officials do not routinely audit, and recounts are conducted mostly by running the ballots back through the tabulators.

-And give a thought to what would happen if a post-election audit did detect that encoded votes were different than the text-readable votes.
+Keep going with this train of thought, and envision what would happen if a post-election audit did detect that some encoded votes were different than the text-readable votes.
 Aside from the chaos that could have been avoided had voters been able to detect and report the misprints on Election Day, who is going — legally — to determine which of the two conflicting votes is valid?

 Encoded-vote proponents naively assume lawyers, judges, and combative candidates will passively agree the text votes should be counted.
 But Wisconsin’s law explicitly allows ‘recounting’ by machine, and contains nothing that provides for counting one set of votes (the encoded ones) on Election Day and a different set (the ones in text) in a later audit or recount.
 I doubt any other state’s law does, either.